 Have you ever spent a ton of time jumping through hoops for a project, client or proposal, and wondered, “Is this really worth it?”.
-I had one of those horrible experiences recently.
-Here’s what happened.
-Maybe you can relate?
+I had one of those horrible experiences a while back and it was a good lesson.
+I felt like I was being tugged on a leash.

 The hoops I jumped through (ugh).

 After days bled into several weeks, I followed up asking how the process was going.
-I was advised that they were still working their way through the proposals received and that I would hear within a few weeks.
+My contact told me they were still working their way through the proposals received and that I would hear within a few weeks.
 I didn’t.
-So I followed up again and was again advised that it would be several weeks.
+So I followed up again and was again advised that it would be several weeks more.

 Do you ever get impatient with the process or with people saying they’re going to get back to you and they don’t?

-I was doing what I advise my clients to do – be proactive.
-I continued to politely and gently question the status.
-I wanted to make sure I was still on their radar.
-I also wanted to manage my expectations about when I could expect a response.
+I was doing what I advise my clients to do – being proactive.
+I continued to politely and gently reach out to ask about the status of their decision.
+I wanted to make sure I was still on their radar and to know when I could expect a response.
 Would I be chosen for the sessions?
 Would they want to talk to me?
-I was uncertain and they weren’t responding.
+I was uncertain of the process and timeframe, and they weren’t responding.

 A couple of months into the process, the rep contacted me.
 She advised that I was selected to participate in an interview.
 Perfect!
 We nailed down a time and a week or so later, we chatted on the phone for an hour.
 Every question you can imagine was asked.
 At the risk of sounding immodest, I think I answered pretty well.
 At the end of the phone conversation, I asked when would the decision be made?
 She said she’d be getting back to me in a few weeks.